So, exactly what is Contract Management? And, why is it important?

 Conversely, successful management of a contract lifecycle will reap big rewards!
 Think saved time and increased profits to name a few (but more about that later).

 To be successful with Contract Management the right system for each stage needs to be put in place.
 Each lifecycle begins with a contract that must be created for its individual purpose.
 This contract will then be negotiated and approved, then signed, stored away and managed.
-The management of it might include such variables as renewing it, terminating it, adjusting its deliverables and the fulfillment of a variety of obligations attached.
+The management of it might include such variables as renewing it, terminating it, adjusting its deliverables and the fulfilment of a variety of obligations attached.
 You probably get the idea by now that managing a number of contracts, each with their own complexities, can be quite a challenge.

 These days, it makes sense to use technology and automation to navigate challenges wherever possible.
 This also applies to Contract Management.
 With Contract Management software, many of the processes attached to lifecycle management are simplified.
 Templates can be digitally stored and used to create new contracts with just a few clicks.
 Negotiations run smoother with document and deadline management features, while tasks are assigned and reports generated with ease.
 You can use automation to manage obligations, track compliance and apply permissions.